Hassan-Shoayb/Predicting-Cancer---Regression/README.md

 # Predicting Cancer --Regression
-In the United States, an estimated 15.5 millionTrusted Source people with a history of cancer were living as of January 1, 2016, according to a 2018 report from the American Cancer Society.
+In the United States, an estimated 15.5 millionTrusted Source people with a history of cancer were living as of January 1, 2016, according to a 2018 report from the
+American Cancer Society.
 Cancer is a broad term.
-It describes the disease that results when cellular changes cause the uncontrolled growth and division of cells.
+It describes the disease that results when cellular changes cause the uncontrolled growth and division of cells. <br>

+## Libraries used for this analysis are: <br>

 ============ cancer OLS Regression =============